 This recipe yields 10 large porcupine balls.
 You can make 20 small ones.

-I decided to make slow cooker porcupine meatballs because I thought they make a perfect candidate for a no pre-cooking crockpot recipe.
-Even brown rice is uncooked.
+I decided to make porcupine meatballs in slow cooker because I thought they make a perfect candidate for “dump and go” crockpot recipe.
+Even brown rice is uncooked!

-• Shape the meatballs: In a mixing bowl, combine ground meat, rice, eggs, salt, Italian seasoning and pepper.
-Using your hands, mix very well.
+• Shape the meatballs: In a large bowl, combine ground turkey, rice, eggs, Italian seasoning, salt and pepper.
+Using your hands, mix very well and then shape into 10 large meatballs and place at the bottom of large crock pot.

-• Cook: The liquid and steam during 4 hours on High or 8 hours on Low should be plenty to cook the rice.
-Plus while rice is slowly expanding it acts as a binder along with eggs to keep ground turkey shaped into meatballs.
+• Slow cook: Cook for 4 hours on high heat or for 8 hours on low heat.
+While rice is slowly expanding it acts as a binder along with eggs to keep ground turkey shaped into meatballs.

 • Thicken the sauce: At the end, whisk cold water with cornstarch, add to the slow cooker, cover and cook on High for 10-20 minutes or until thickened.